From the top of the ocean, yeah

 That comes from hurting deep down inside

-Or you can walk th line and give a shit
+Or you could add it up and give a shit, give a shit

 I'm on the corner of this and this and this and this